MPY-01/Caesar-Polo-Esau/caesar/1963/caesar-32.md

 (d) foster, in general, a policy of containing the spread of Chinese influence in the underdeveloped areas of the world;

-(e) take measures to strengthen the security of borders with China, particularly critical areas like Vladivostok that might be vulnerable to Chinese attack and that may be targets of Chinese long-range irredentism; with the same end in view, encourage anti-Chinese feeling among border peoples in Soviet Central Asia and, in a lower key, subvert border populations in Sinkiang, Inner Mongolia and Manchuria;
+(e) take measures to strengthen the security of borders with China, particularly critical areas like Vladivostok that might be vulnerable to Chinese attack and that may be targets of Chinese long-range irredentism; with the same end in view, encourage anti-Chinese feeling among border peoples in Soviet Central Asia and, in a lower key, subvert border populations in Xinjiang, Inner Mongolia and Manchuria;

 (f) isolate China and her followers militarily and economically from the rest of the bloc, changing in substance if not in form the Sino-Soviet military alliance;